phalcon-orphanage/docs/fr/api/Phalcon_Mvc_Collection.rst

 public *boolean*  **save** ()

-Creates/Updates a collection based on the values in the atributes
+Creates/Updates a collection based on the values in the attributes